alexgoussev/aes_crypt/README.md

 ## aes_crypt

-aes_crypt is a Dart encryption library for Dart and Flutter developers that uses 256-bit AES algorithm to encrypt/decrypt files and binary data. aes_crypt is fully compatible with the
+aes_crypt is a library for Dart and Flutter developers that uses 256-bit AES algorithm to encrypt/decrypt files and binary data.
+It is fully compatible with the
 [AES Crypt file format](https://www.aescrypt.com/aes_file_format.html).